Azure/azure-rest-api-specs/CONTRIBUTING.md

   5. Resolve any issues flagged by the [Pull Request checks](#pull-request-checks).
   6. Contact the ARM API Review board or Azure API Stewardship team to request PR review.

+Microsoft employees can try out the experience at [OpenAPI Hub](https://aka.ms/openapihub) for [adding a new API version using OpenAPI Hub](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/208/OpenAPI-Hub-Adding-new-API-version).

 ## Pull Request checks

 Every PR in this repo will go through a series of PR checks, including: